Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

 Step 2 :

-    1 - Target:
+    1 - Changes done:

-         1 - Add Batch-norm to increase model efficiency and make learning easier. if there is overfitting, Add Regularization with the help of  Dropout , which interns help us in reducing overfitting
+         1 - Add Batch-norm to increase model efficiency and make learning easier.
+             There is overfitting, hence added Regularization with the help of  Dropout , which interns help us in reducing overfitting

            Model Summary :

         Layer (type)               Output Shape         Param #